 According to the CDC, one in 3 adults have prediabetes.
 That's over 88 million people!
 The scary part is 90% of the people with prediabetes don't even know they have it.
 And one in 10 adults have type 2 diabetes, which is what prediabetes leads to if it's not managed.
 Diabetes is characterized by significantly elevated blood sugars.
 According to research research published in the journal Nutrition Metabolism and Cardiovascular Diseases, oats may help lower blood sugar levels and improve insulin sensitivity.
 The thinking is that the fiber in oats forms a thick gel in the stomach that delays the emptying of the stomach and slows to flow of glucose into the blood.
 Who knew?!

 You can take advantage of all of these powerful health benefits in each small but mighty bowl of Todd's Power Oats.
 In addition to the power of oatmeal, we also deliver even more fiber and health benefits with ingredients like organic chia and flax seeds.
-And we've made the humble even stronger with 30 grams of protein.
+And we've made the humble oat even stronger with 30 grams of protein.
 Can your regular oatmeal, or breakfast cereal, do that?
+Probably not.

 So next time you're stirring the almond milk into your Todd's Power Oats before going to bed, thank yourself for committing to a healthy breakfast the next day.
 My overnight oats will cook while you sleep, which is like putting good health on autopilot!